tsedan/anxlang/design.md

 For example, `*i32` is a pointer to a 32 bit integer.
 See the memory section to learn more.

+## literals

+There are four different kinds of literals in Anx: numbers, booleans, strings, lists, and maps.
+Notice how these correspond to the different fundamental datatypes available.

+A number literal is a sequence of digits.
+For example, `123` is an integer literal.
+The size of the literal is at least 32 bits, but is automatically enlarged up to 128 bits if necessary.
+If you add a decimal point, the number becomes a double (f64) precision float.
+For example, `123.456` is a double literal.
+You can add underscores after the first digit to make the number more readable.
+For example, `12_345.6` is the same as `12345.6`.
+If you want to specify a specific type or size, you can add a suffix to the number.
+For example, `123u16` is a 16 bit unsigned integer literal.
+Likewise, `123f32` is a 32 bit float literal.
+You can only use numeric types as suffixes (meaning every primitive datatype, sans `bool`).
+Also note that the literal integer `nil` is equivalent to `0`.

+Boolean literals are `true` and `false`.
+These are equivalent to `1u8` and `0u8`, respectively.

+A string literal is a sequence of characters surrounded by double quotes.
+For example, `"hello world"` is a string literal.

+A list literal is a sequence of values surrounded by square brackets.
+For example, `[1, 2, 3]` is a list literal.
+The type of the list is inferred from the type of the values.
+However, note that all values in the list must be of the same type.

+A map literal is a sequence of key-value pairs surrounded by curly braces.
+For example, `{"a": 1, "b": 2, "c": 3}` is a map literal.
+The type of the map is inferred from the types of the keys and values.
+However, all keys must be of the same type, and all values must be of the same type.

 ## generics / templating

 ```